 (g) Upon the Reclassification of a Position from one Classification to another Classification, the method of determining the Career Service status of the incumbent or a candidate for the Position shall be made in accordance with the provisions set forth herein.
-However, in the event of a Reclassification of a Position to a Classification of a higher level, the Chief of BHR may grant the employee the same Career Service Status in the new Classification as the employee had in the former Classification provided that the skills, responsibilities and qualifications of the new Classification do not significantly differ or significantly exceed those required for the Career Service Status (see definition in section 1.6) in the previous title.
+However, in the event of a Reclassification of a Position to a Classification of a higher level, the Chief of BHR may grant the employee the same Career Service Status in the new Classification as the employee had in the former Classification do not significantly differ or significantly exceed those required for the Career Service Status (see definition in section 1.6) in the previous title.
 BHR may, before recognizing status in the higher level, require such evidence of the qualifications and fitness of the employee and may conduct any hearing or investigation as it deems warranted.